By Nancy Spannaus

 To the contrary, I believe that Hamilton’s greatness has yet to be fully appreciated, and fuller understanding of his economic principles which built the country (the American System) is long overdue.

 Hamilton to Gov. Clinton, May 22, 1781 and Philip Schuyler to Hamilton, Aug.
 31, 1795.
 See the Papers of Alexander Hamilton.

 The conclusions I state here are all substantiated in detail in Chernow’s book, as well as the section on “Hamilton the Abolitionist” in Richard Sylla’s Hamilton, the Illustrated Biography.
 Insight is also provided in two essays: “Ambition and Bondage—An inquiry on Alexander Hamilton and Slavery” by Ankeet Ball, published by the Columbia University and Slavery Project, and “Alexander Hamilton: Slavery and Race in a Revolutionary Generation,” by James Oliver Horton, in the New York Journal of American History.
 Horton, now deceased, was a prominent African-American historian.
 His essay concludes that it is not unlikely that Hamilton envisioned a multi-racial industrial society, as he never endorsed colonization.
-These sources are in addition, of course, to Hamilton’s writings themselves, which have been studied by the author.
+Ball’s piece is flawed in my view, but contains significant insights.
+These sources are in addition, of course, to Hamilton’s activities and writings themselves, which have been studied by the author.

 See the New York Historical Society’s report on the Manumission Society.